International Computers Limited: With Barclays Bank: BARIC Computing Services Ltd

-This was a joint venture of International Computer Services Ltd (ICSL), a division of ICL, and Barclays Bank, that provided computer services.
+This was a joint venture of International Computer Services Ltd (ICSL), a division of ICL, and Barclays, that provided computer services.
 In the early days of computing many organizations avoided the capital costs of purchasing their own equipment and the recruitment of technical specialists by putting their work out to service companies, such as BARIC, which were known as computer bureaux.
 BARIC also ran special groups such as the Advanced Videotex team, which investigated how new technologies such as Prestel could be leveraged.

-This company operated two ICL 1900 mainframes (1904E and 1905S, in manual and GEORGE II operating system modes) from its head office in Newman Street, London W1.
+This company operated two ICL 1900 mainframes (1904E and 1905S, in manual and GEORGE II operating system modes) from its head office in Newman Street, London.
 This site housed management, sales and support staff and a large programming team (site closed late 1975).
-Sales and support offices were in Belfast, Birmingham, Bristol, Cork, Dublin, Glasgow, Stoke-on-Trent, Leeds, Forest Gate London E7, Hartree House Queensway London W2, St Paul's Churchyard London EC4, Putney SW15 (ICL headquarters) and Manchester.
+Sales and support offices were in Belfast, Birmingham, Bristol, Cork, Dublin, Glasgow, Stoke-on-Trent, Leeds, Forest Gate, Hartree House Queensway, St Paul's Churchyard, Putney (ICL headquarters) and Manchester.
 The Queensway site was above Whiteleys department store, and had been used in the 1950s and 1960s by the LEO arm of food company J. Lyons to run data processing and an early bureau service.

-Chris Gent was the Managing Director from 1979 to 1985, when he left to lead Vodafone.
+Chris Gent was the managing director from 1979 to 1985, when he left to lead Vodafone.
 In 1985 most of BARIC's bureau business was acquired by CMG (Computer Management Group).